After-sales services during an asset's lifetime: collaborative planning of system upgrades: Effects of the input parameter on the optimal total costs

 \begin{example} Reconsider setting~B of Example~\ref{ex:MainExample} with $H=30$, $c_d=5$ and two overhaul moments after every 10 years.
 In Table~\ref{tab:EffectOfC0} we display the total costs under the optimal upgrade policy under the condition that the number of upgrades~$N$ is fixed.
 We point out that if $c_0=0$, then the optimal policy is to upgrade after every 5 years with $N^*=5$, and hence we do not consider larger values of~$N$ in Table~\ref{tab:EffectOfC0}.
 We conclude that

 where the corresponding optimal policies can be found in Table~\ref{tab:EffectOfC0}.

 Although the optimal number of upgrades changes as $c_0$ increases, we observe that there is a rapid change from $N^*=5$ upgrades to $N^*=2$ in a relatively short interval ($c_0 \in [0.29,0.30]$).
-Plotting the total costs In Figure~\ref{fig:EffectOfC0}, we observe that the total costs are extremely close for $c_0 \in [0.29,0.30]$.
-For these parameter settings, it matters relatively little which policy is chosen, as all lead to similar total costs.
+For the values of $c_0$ within this interval, we also note that it matters relatively little which policy (i.e., $N \in \{2,3,4,5 \})$ is chosen, as all lead to similar total costs.

 \end{example}